NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

-### 3.9 Plot the zonal mean temperature at Ls=270° from the `atmos_average` file for both the RIC and RAC cases.
-Also create a difference plot for them
+### 3.9 Plot the zonal mean temperature at Ls=270° from the `atmos_average` file for both the RIC and RAC cases, then create a difference plot

 Make use of `HOLD ON` and `HOLD OFF` again here.
 Copy and paste a `lat x lev` template three times.
 For the difference plot, you'll need to use `@N` to point to the `ACTIVECLDS/` directory and use square brackets to subtract one variable from the other: